Aorm122/Aorm122/README.md

 ## Hi there 👋
+I am Arom Sylon Apostle Foronda F. Alcausin

+I'm currently a computer science student in Mariano Marcos State University and I am very much inexperienced.

+I like all things videogames, so I hope I'll get the knowledge on how to make them someday.
+I also like watching things like anime, movies and reading manga.
 <!--
 **Aorm122/Aorm122** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.